Updated March 26th 2021

 I love this Encourager series.
-You get to meet or re-greet amazing wonderful beings who shine their light so brightly for the rest of us that we’re always bathed in brilliance.
+You get to meet or re-greet amazing wonderful beings who shine their light so brightly for the rest of us that we’re always bathed in their brilliance.

 Let’s give a great big welcome to today’s guest ~ the dazzling Vidya Sury.